 It is, however, impossible to fully close the loop if waste shipment and treatment in world-class facilities are made difficult by authorities.
 Indeed the recovery of these metals cannot always be carried out in Japan for valid reasons being for instance that the technology is not available in Japan, the recycling capacity is not sufficient in Japan or the economics of recycling in Japan are less advantageous than recycling in Europe for the benefit of Japanese customers.

 Continuing on the same topic, the issue of sustainability in the sector has experience a drastic change in the last couple of years.
-With the announcement of Prime Minister Suga that Japan will be carbon neutral by 2050, many companies in the metal industry are now looking at how to support this.
-Several European companies have already introduced, not only policies, but actual actions.
+Japan has committed to become carbon neutral by 2050.
+Some actions have already been implemented but many other policies also need to be executed.
 For this EBC Materials Committee this is a very important issues, as the very future of our planet is at stake.
+The EBC believes that “materials” can play a pivotal role.

 Key issues and recommendations